ivanantipin/ivanantipin.github.io/_posts/2017-06-25-di-no-thanks.markdown

 categories: dependency injection
 ---

-Dependency injection is old and popular technique to glue your application components together and keep them decoupled at the same time.
+Dependency injection (DI) is old and popular technique to glue your application components together and keep them decoupled at the same time.
-This is that simple, so why we need sophisticated DI frameworks which sometimes are not trivial to use?
+This is simple, is not it? - so why we need sophisticated DI frameworks which are not trivial to use sometimes?
 Lets review pros and cons of few popular frameworks from java world and decide whether we need them and can we do better without.

 First one will be pioneer among DI framework - spring xml.
-Probably most hated framework because of its verbosity.
+This is probably most hated framework because of its verbosity inherited from xml.

 ### Spring Xml DI